ccahsh/BRAIN/BRAIN/Scripts/PREPROCESSING (DONE)/PRE_POST_SCALP_SEGMENTATION/README.md

 # Comment 1: Ranges for epsilon value and minimum points have to be optimized with GPU support because the code takes more than 2 hours on laptop to run once.

 # Comment 2: Experimentally, epsilon value should be at least 6, and minimum points should be greater than 10.
 The optimal values cannot be calculated with laptop alone given comment 1 above.

+Once optimal values for epsilon and minimum points are identified, further preprocessing such as convexhull 3D (for generating skull flap-like mesh from cluster of points) can be performed.
+Whether convexhull-modified  or -unmodified data will be used as GT for training the prediction algorithm is to be determined after completing the script for algorithm.